future-robotics-lab/future-robotics-lab.github.io/index.md

 {% capture text %}

-At FuTURE, our goal is investigating robotics that can improve people's life by improving precision and reach of critical medical intertions.
+At FuTURE, our goal is investigating robotics that can improve people's life by enhancing precision and reach of critical medical intertions.

 {%
   include button.html